AHJN is a network of peers. As such, our norms, guidelines, and expectations of each other are driven by our members.

 Member Since 2016

-Mission: artworxLA combats the epidemic high school dropout crisis by engaging students in a long-term, sequential arts program offering a pursuable life path that inspires them to stay in school, evolve as unique individuals and flourish as creative adults.
+artworxLA combats the high school dropout crisis by engaging youth in a long-term, sequential arts program offering a pursuable life path that inspires them to stay in school, evolve as unique individuals and flourish as creative adults.
+Our ultimate aspiration is for all students to graduate high school with an expanded sense of community, with an awareness of their agency in society, and on a path to a living wage.

 Give a Beat